notepad-plus-plus/npp-usermanual/content/preferences/_index.en.md

 This allows associating certain file types to be always opened (by Windows double-click, and similar) by Notepad++.

+Select the name of the filetype in the left column; select one of the extensions in the middle column; use the right arrow `→` to add the extension to the Registered Extensions list on the right.
+(You can only do one extension at a time.)

+To unregister an extension, click it in the right column, and use the left arrow `←` to remove it from the Registered Extensions column.

 ### Language

 This affects the display of the main Language menu, and also affects the per-language tab settings.